sql-machine-learning/elasticdl/docs/designs/concepts.md

 ## Core Concepts

+Machine learning algorithms build a mathematical model based on sample data, known as "training data", in order to make predictions or decisions without being explicitly programmed to perform the task.

-There are usually two kinds of parameters in a deep learning model, one is dense parameter, the other is sparse parameter.
+There are usually two kinds of parameters in a model, one is dense parameter, the other is sparse parameter.
 The sparse parameter is used by the embedding layer, which is also called embedding table.
 The embedding table maps discrete ID *i* to embedding vector *vᵢ*.

 Both dense parameter and embedding table includes a tensor data field, and some other auxiliary fields, like name.
 Embedding table has an extra auxiliary field called indices.